 - Number of subscriptions or apps from each vendor

 - Cost per month or year

-- Renewal dates
+- Renewal dates and cancellation rules

 - Compliance status

-- Processes related to onboarding and offboarding
+- Employee onboarding and offboarding processes

 As far as the mechanics of remembering to update the spreadsheet, teams could set calendar reminders to do this, but at what frequency?
 It’s not a rote or predictable task, since (as we mentioned earlier), subscriptions change all the time.